Water-Based Polyurethane Application – What You’ll Need

 Open and stir the water-based polyurethane slowly making sure to lift any settlement from the bottom of the can.

-Don’t scrape the edge of the can or container with your brush.
+Don’t scrape the edge of the can or container with your brush or pad.
 Water-based poly dries very quickly and can leave hardened poly along the edges of your can.
 If you scrape your brush against it it will pick those little hard pieces up and you’ll end up with them in your finish.

 Unlike oil-based polyurethane, you want to move quickly when applying water-based poly to your surface.
 Go from one end to the other working with the grain of the wood.